SPRING VOLLEYBALL - 2021

 Registration Form and Fees

 2nd Grade, 3rd & 4th Grade, and 5th & 6th Grade leagues will be offered.
 All league matches will be played on Saturdays and Monday evenings if needed.
+League play will begin in mid-March.
 All teams will play a round robin schedule and are guaranteed a minimum of six matches.
-League play will begin in early/mid-March with completion by early April.
-No league standings are maintained.
 All matches are played 6 vs. 6.
 All children receive equal playing time.
 Doubleheaders may be scheduled to reduce travel time and help avoid schedule conflicts.
-Game schedules specific to school/communities' needs can be developed to avoid basketball and softball.
-If you coach, please inform Bob Schmidt of these potential conflicts so they can be avoided.
+Game schedules specific to a communities' needs will be developed to avoid basketball and softball.
+If you are a coach, please inform Bob of these potential conflicts so they can be avoided!

 All players must wear tennis shoes with non-marking soles.
 Volleyballs are provided.
 Kneepads are recommended.

 Youth participating in Wahoo Parks and Recreation youth sports are required to wear WP&R approved uniform t-shirts (primarily the blue & red WP&R shirts).
-The playing schedule dictates which color shirt to wear for each game.
-Shirts are available for purchase at the Civic Center.
-Community teams and organizations will need to have a uniform t-shirt approved by Bob Schmidt.
+Community teams and organizations will need to wear a shirt approved via Bob Schmidt.

 Wahoo Parks and Recreation utilizes volunteer coaches for all youth sport programs.
 All head coaches are required to attend the coaches meeting or meet with the league director.
 Instruction on general coaching philosophy and principles as well as sport specific information will be discussed.

-Playing schedules will be posted no later than March 1st on this web page.
+An announcement regarding schedules will be posted by March 4th on this web page.